 The fundamental intuitionistic axiom BT (Bar Theorem or Brouwer's Thesis; also true in CLASS) is presented in a simplified and elegant version, and shown to be equivalent to Kleene's bar induction axiom BID combined with the bar-decidable-descent axiom BDD.

-intuitionistic topology (click for .pdf)
+modern intuitionistic topology (click for .pdf)

 This monograph holds a self-contained modern approach to intuitionistic topology.